HL7/Vulcan-schedule-ig/input/pagecontent/index.md

 It is a focused section of the Protocol Document that lays out what activities are expected, and structurally when they are expected to occur.
 It is a design that is interpreted by the stakeholders to drive how the study is defined, planned and performed.

+One of the factors influencing the move towards more complex study designs is the escalating cost of conducting clinical research.
+As drug development becomes more expensive, sponsors are increasingly motivated to maximize the scientific and commercial value from each study.
+This has led to a shift away from traditional, linear study designs towards more intricate protocols that can answer multiple questions simultaneously, evaluate several treatments, or study various patient populations within a single trial framework.

+This drive for efficiency has given rise to adaptive designs and master protocols, such as [platform](https://en.wikipedia.org/wiki/Platform_trial), [basket](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/basket-trial), and [umbrella](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/umbrella-trial) trials.
+These modern approaches often incorporate conditional logic, where the study path for a participant can change based on interim results, biomarker status, or other criteria.
+Consequently, the schedule of activities is no longer a static table but a dynamic plan with branching pathways and conditional events.
+While these designs can accelerate drug development and reduce overall costs, they introduce significant complexity in defining, implementing, and managing the schedule of activities across different systems.
+Additionally, under the guise of [Adaptive Trial Design](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-018-1017-7) the implementation of the study can change significantly for patients as the trial progresses.

 #### Vulcan SoA Implementation Guide (IG)
 This IG is intended to provide a roadmap for adopters looking to use FHIR resources in order to support the planning and implementing Clinical Research designs.
-The Schedule of Activities is defined ​in a clinical trial as a standardised representation of planned activities, including interventions (e.g., administering drug, surgery), studying administrative activities (e.g., obtaining informed consent, distributing clinical trial material and diaries, randomization) and assessments.​
+The Schedule of Activities is defined ​in a clinical trial as a standardised representation of planned activities, including interventions (e.g., administering drug, surgery), study administrative activities (e.g., obtaining informed consent, distributing clinical trial material and diaries, randomization) and assessments.​

 ​The purpose of the Schedule of Activities is to communicate the scheduling of the planned activities required to support the research objectives of the study to enable operational implementation.​

-Within the Vulcan SoA project we have considered two principal study types:
+Within the Vulcan SoA project we have considered the following study types:
-* Prospective – e.g., randomized clinical trials (RCT), concurrent cohort studies, observational studies, epidemiology, real world evidence (RWE)
+* Prospective – e.g., randomized clinical trials (RCT), concurrent cohort studies, observational studies, epidemiology, real world evidence (RWE) studies, pragmatic clinical trials
-* Retrospective – e.g., cohort studies, case-control studies, real world evidence
+* Retrospective – e.g., cohort studies, case-control studies, real world evidence (RWE)
+* Hybrid - combining both prospective + retrospective components

 Examples of positive outcomes for this project include:
 * Participant identification – feasibility , inclusion/exclusion criteria (prospective/retrospective)​